Leipzig-LandAtmInt/EO4BK-WP1-P1/README.md

 ## Install the D2.1_1.1_0.2 branch

-The branch can be installed with
+The branch can be installed in the terminal with
 ```
-$ git clone -b D2.1_V1.1_0.2  https://github.com/Leipzig-LandAtmInt/EO4BK-WP1-P1.git
+git clone -b D2.1_V1.1_0.2  https://github.com/Leipzig-LandAtmInt/EO4BK-WP1-P1.git
 ```

 ## Install Conda environment